kubecost/docs/install-and-configure/install/provider-installations/install-on-plural.md

 ```bash
 plural destroy
 ```
+{% hint style="info" %}

-> **Note:** Only do this if you're absolutely sure you want to bring down all associated resources with this repository.
+Only do this if you're absolutely sure you want to bring down all associated resources with this repository.
+{% endhint %}

 ## Troubleshooting